Here are some common questions about TableTop Networking.

 - The Golden Ticket will be given out to the referrers during that event that they attend for the first time.

-- Yes, you MUST be present to get the voucher!
+- Yes, you MUST be present to get the golden ticket!

 What is the difference between a Golden Ticket and a Guest Pass?